mapbox/batfish/README.md

 ## Pages

-The structure of your [`pagesDirectory`] determines the URLs of your site.
+**The structure of your [`pagesDirectory`] determines the URLs of your site.**
 JS and Markdown files map directly to distinct URLs.
 So `src/pages/industries/real-estate.js` corresponds to the URL `/industries/real-estate/`.

-When a page is rendered, it is passed the following props:
+When a page is rendered, its component is passed the following props:

 - `location`: The browser's current [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location).
 - `frontMatter`: The page's parsed front matter (minus any `siteData` array)